KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Google Sponsor Talk

-Three essential fronts Google is investing in that are linked to AI
+Three essential fronts Google is investing in that are linked to AI:
 * Core performance- commitment to free-threaded Python for high throughput, multi-core agent systems and model serving pipelines.
 Running these workloads is a major concurrency win.
 * Code quality and correctness- adoption of [Pyrefly](https://pyrefly.org/) and appreciation of open source advancements
 * Developer efficiency at scale- more iterations, more experiments, delighted with recent advancements such as lazy imports